 Lessee shall protect, defend, indemnify and hold Lessor harmless from and against any loss, damage, liability, suit, expense, cost or claim, resulting from any acts or omissions of Lessee, as the result of loss of or damage to property (other than Equipment), arising between the time of delivery and redelivery of the Equipment, whether such property is owned by Lessee or third party, and for injury to or death of persons, whether Lessee or its employees or third parties.

-Lessor shall protect, defend, indemnify and hold Lessor harmless from and against any loss, damage, liability, suit, expense, cost or claim, resulting from any acts or omissions of Lessor, as the result of loss of or damage to property (other than Equipment), arising between the time of delivery and redelivery of the Equipment, whether such property is owned by Lessee or third party, and for injury to or death of persons, whether Lessee or its employees or third parties.
+Lessor shall protect, defend, indemnify and hold Lessee harmless from and against any loss, damage, liability, suit, expense, cost or claim, resulting from any acts or omissions of Lessor, as the result of loss of or damage to property (other than Equipment), arising between the time of delivery and redelivery of the Equipment, whether such property is owned by Lessee or third party, and for injury to or death of persons, whether Lessor or its employees or third parties.

 16. Savings Clause.
 The parties agree that the indemnities in this Agreement are limited to the extent necessary to comply with applicable state or federal law and that this Agreement shall be deemed to be amended to comply with those laws to the extent their requirements are at variance with any indemnification provisions set forth in this Agreement.